 This study identifies that the levels of mitochondrial function can be a determinant for ciliogenesis, affecting cilia-dependent processes, and therefore a cause for heterotaxy.Proteome of the central apparatus of a ciliary axoneme

 Nearly all motile cilia have a configuration containing a central apparatus that guarantees their motility.
 This study identified novel candidate proteins of the central apparatus, some of them conserved in humans, meaning that they do not tend to change, which can facilitate genetic screening to identify patients with a form of primary ciliary dyskinesia that has been difficult to diagnose.A null allele of Dnaaf2 displays embryonic lethality and mimics human ciliary dyskinesia

-This study identifies de gene Dnaaf2 as an essential component of cilia function, with mutations that cause partial loss of this gene’s function resulting in ciliary dyskinesia in mice.Altered airway ciliary orientation in patients with X-linked retinitis pigmentosa
+This study identifies de gene Dnaaf2 as an essential component of cilia function, with mutations that cause partial loss of this gene’s function, resulting in ciliary dyskinesia in mice.Altered airway ciliary orientation in patients with X-linked retinitis pigmentosa

-This study investigated if patients with X-linked retinitis pigmentosa had abnormal airway ciliary structure or function, showing that mutations in the genes causing this disorder, affecting non-motile cilia of the photoreceptors in the retina, can have effects on motile cilia in the respiratory tract.ARL13B, a Joubert syndrome-associated protein, is critical for retinogenesis and elaboration of mouse photoreceptor outer segments
+This study investigated if patients with X-linked retinitis pigmentosa have abnormal airway ciliary structure or function, showing that mutations in the genes causing this disorder, which affect non-motile cilia of the photoreceptors in the retina, can have effects on motile cilia in the respiratory tract.ARL13B, a Joubert syndrome-associated protein, is critical for retinogenesis and elaboration of mouse photoreceptor outer segments